GDP growth for FY21 seen at minus 8%: FICCI Survey

-New Delhi, Jan 26 (IANS) India's GDP is likely to contract by 8 per cent in the current financial year, according to the FICCI's Economic Outlook Survey.
+New Delhi: India's GDP is likely to contract by 8 per cent in the current financial year, according to the FICCI's Economic Outlook Survey.

 In a statement, FICCI said that the median growth forecast for agriculture and allied activities has been put at 3.5 per cent for 2020-21.